fedidcg/LightweightFedCM/README.md

 A natural question is: why can these credentials only be created via this weird dance that involves an identity provider page visit?

 The answer lies in a constraint that the identity provider needs to pick and choose where it allows itself to use cross-site unpartitioned cookies carefully in order to mitigate CSRF attacks.
-So we have to allow the identity provider a say, and this is done via the `navigator.credentials.crossSiteRequests` interface.
+So we have to allow the identity provider a say, and this is done via the `IdentityCredential.requests` interface.

 ### Scope of the credential's effectiveness and storage access